 Paris is also connected to many destinations within France (such as Nice, Bordeaux, and Lyon) via TER, and many European cities (London, Dublin, Amsterdam, Brussels, and more) via Eurostar.
 These include several European night train routes.
 These trains arrive at either Gare du Nord or Gare de Lyon stations in city center.
 For more information about routes, schedules, and fares, see TER or Eurostar websites.

-How to get around Paris:
+How to get around during your 2 days in Paris:

 Paris is arranged into 20 arrondissements, or administrative districts (or neighborhoods).
 The first one starts at the Right Bank on the north bank of the Seine.
 Many of the main tourist attractions in Paris are located in a cluster of arrondissements in the center of the city (1, 4-8).
 Once I found myself in one of these central arrondissements, I found it fairly easy to mostly walk to get to wherever I needed to go, just leisurely strolling through the charming, beautiful streets of the city was my favorite way to get around.